samuelfchen/rda-1/README.md

 * RDA container has only two supported data types: RDA or string[^2].
 In an RDA container, composite data are converted and stored as RDAs, and scalar data are converted and stored as strings.
 [^2]:RDA data types and data structure are [discussed here](https://sierrathedog.github.io/rda/data-type-and-data-structure).

-Because an RDA container is application independent, it allows "decoupling" the data-transport function from the business-related functions in an application's design, for better flexibility and maintainability.
-RDA can be particularly beneficial for maintaining compatibility if in a system there are one-to-many, or many-to-many applications connected by data-exchanging pipelines.
+Because an RDA container is schema-less and application independent, it allows "decoupling" the data-transport function from the business-related functions in the system's design.
+Using RDA can be particularly beneficial if applications in a connected system require both flexibility and easy-to-manage compatibility.

 ## Benefits Of Using RDA